|Washington County Residents

 - Military orders with an assignment to a base in Maryland and presentation of military ID.

-- Students have the right to appeal a residency decision by putting their request in writing to the dean of student affairs.
+- Students have the right to appeal a residency decision by putting their request in writing to the Dean of Students.

 Maryland DREAM Act